-- A BLS/IALS service provider may request an ALS squad/ambulance when he/she thinks that a patient's needs exceed their capabilities.
+- 1. A BLS/IALS service provider may request an ALS squad/ambulance when he/she thinks that a patient's needs exceed their capabilities.
 These conditions may include but are not limited to:

 - a.
 Altered level of consciousness.

 - b.
 Allergic reaction to medication or bites with difficulty breathing or swallowing, altered level of consciousness, or known previous reaction; hives within 5 minutes of exposure.

 - c.
 Cardiac symptoms.

 - d.
 Cardiac arrest.

 - e.
 Diabetic problem (not alert and/or abnormal breathing).

 - f.
 Multi-system trauma or severe single system trauma.

 - g.
 OB/Gyn (2nd or 3rd trimester bleeding or miscarriage).

 - h.
 Overdose/poisoning (associated with any other categories on this list).

 - i.
 Respiratory distress.

-- Respiratory arrest.
+- j.
+Respiratory arrest.

 - k.
 Seizures/convulsions.

 - I. Entrapment with injuries (unless obviously minor injuries).

 - m.
 Severe blood loss.

 - n.
 Shock (Hypoperfusion).

 - o.
 Stroke/CVA symptoms.

 - p.
 Syncope (fainting).

 - q.
 Unconsciousness.

 - r.
 Severe pain anywhere.

 - s.
 Agitated delirium fighting against restraints without being aware of actions

 - t.
 A patient with vital signs outside of the normal range:

-- 1) Patient does not follow commands (motor GCS ≤5).
+- 1) Patient does not follow commands (motor GCS <5).

 - 2) Systolic BP < 90.

 - 3) Pulse: <60 or >120 or irregular.

 - 4) Respirations: < 10 or >35 a minute or irregular.

-- 2. If transport by BLS ambulance to an appropriate receiving facility can be accomplished before ALS can initiate care, then the BLS service should transport as soon as possible and should not request or should cancel ALS.
+- If transport by BLS ambulance to an appropriate receiving facility can be accomplished before ALS can initiate care, then the BLS service should transport as soon as possible and should not request or should cancel ALS.
+For patients in cardiac arrest, protocols 331A and 331P should guide the appropriate time to initiate transport.

 - BLS ambulances should not delay patient care and transport while waiting for ALS providers.

-If ALS arrival at scene is not anticipated before initiation of transport, arrangements should be

-made to rendezvous with the ALS service.
-2
+If ALS arrival at scene is not anticipated before initiation of transport, arrangements should be made to rendezvous with the ALS service.2